Nepali nationality law: Citizenship by naturalization

-A man or woman who is married to a Nepali citizen may submit an application to become a citizen of Nepal.
+A person who is married to a Nepali citizen may submit an application to become a citizen of Nepal.
 They shall enclose along with such application evidence of their marriage to a Nepali national, and of having initiated action to relinquish their foreign citizenship.

 Any person who is the son, daughter, or descendant of any Nepali national may apply to obtain Nepali citizenship if: